hyurl/sfn/README.md

-For such a goal, **SFN** provides many features, etc. **shared session**, **simple file uploading**, **error handling**, **multi-processing**, etc. You don't need to worry how the framework does these jobs, just focus on your own design.
+For such a goal, **SFN** provides many features, etc. **shared session**, **simple file uploading**, **error handling**, **multi-processing**, etc. You don't need to worry how the framework does those jobs, just focus on your own design.

 ## License